MASTERCLASS AT WORK LICENSE DATA PRIVACY AGREEMENT

 Last Revision: March 21, 2023

 1. Definitions.
 For purposes of this DPA:

 a.
 "Data Privacy Laws" means all applicable laws, regulations, and other legal or self-regulatory requirements in any jurisdiction relating to privacy, data protection, data security, breach notification, or the Processing of Personal Data, including without limitation, to the extent applicable, the California Consumer Privacy Act, Cal.
 Civ.
-Code § 1798.100 et seq. (“CCPA”), the General Data Protection Regulation, Regulation (EU) 2016/679 (“GDPR”), the UK Privacy Act of 2018 (“UK 2018 Privacy Act”), and the Swiss Federal Act on Data Protection (“FADP”) as such laws may be amended from time to time.
+Code § 1798.100 et seq., including any amendments thereto such as the California Privacy Rights Act, (the “CCPA”), the General Data Protection Regulation, Regulation (EU) 2016/679 (“GDPR”), the UK Privacy Act of 2018 (“UK 2018 Privacy Act”), and the Swiss Federal Act on Data Protection (“FADP”) as such laws may be amended from time to time.
 For the avoidance of doubt, if MasterClass’s Processing activities involving Personal Data are not within the scope of a given Data Privacy Law, such law is not applicable for purposes of this DPA.

 b.
 "Data Subject" means an identified or identifiable natural person about whom Personal Data relates.